Azure-Samples/azure-spring-boot-samples/appconfiguration/feature-management-web-sample/README.md

 # Feature Management Web Sample shared library for Java

-This sample describes how to use [spring-cloud-azure-feature-management](https://github.com/Azure/azure-sdk-for-java/blob/spring-cloud-azure-feature-management_1.3.0/sdk/appconfiguration/spring-cloud-azure-feature-management/README.md) to manage features and how to get configurations from Azure Configuration Service to Spring Environment.
+This sample describes how to use [spring-cloud-feature-management](https://github.com/Azure/azure-sdk-for-java/blob/azure-spring-boot_3.6.0/sdk/appconfiguration/spring-cloud-azure-feature-management/README.md) to manage features and how to get configurations from App Configuration Service to Spring Environment.

 ## Key concepts
 ## Getting started

-### How to run without Azure Configuration Service
+### How to run without App Configuration Service
 Start the application and check the resulting console output to check the returned value.

 1. Load features from application.yml
 ```
-$ mvn spring-boot:run
+mvn spring-boot:run
 ```

 2. Check the returned value.
 The feature `Beta` has one filter `Random` which defines

-### How to run with Azure Configuration Service
+### How to run with App Configuration Service

 #### Prepare data